madarameegama7/CTSE-Group-Assignemnt/README.md

 The **Online Medical Appointment Booking System** is a cloud-based microservice application that allows:

-- 👤 Patients to book and manage doctor appointments
+- 👤 Patients to book, manage appointments and make payments
 - 👨‍⚕️ Doctors to manage availability and view appointments
-- 👨‍💼 Admins to manage doctors and system users
+- 👨‍💼 Admins to manage doctors, users and monitor payments

 The system is built using **Spring Boot microservices**, containerized with **Docker**, and deployed on **AWS ECS Fargate** with CI/CD automation.